Tyson Foods, Inc.

 Cash vs Debt

-On the balance sheet, TSN has $500.0M in cash with $8.08B in obligations.
-The ability to service this debt comfortably depends on continued operational cash generation.
+Tyson Foods, Inc. carries $8.08B in total debt against $500.0M in cash reserves — debt is roughly 16.2x the cash position.
+Managing this leverage effectively will be important for long-term financial stability.
 The company generates $1.03B in free cash flow annually, which funds everything from R&D to shareholder returns without needing external financing.
 Return on equity stands at 2.6%, which is modest for the sector.
 ROE measures how effectively a company uses shareholder capital to generate profits.
 ROA of 2.5% is on the lower side, which is common in asset-heavy industries.
 Revenue has been relatively flat, moving from $53.28B (2022) to $54.44B (2025).